Multi-factor authentication (MFA)

 Regenerate backup codes

-If you've used several codes or suspect they're compromised:
+If you have used several codes or suspect they are compromised:

 This invalidates all previous backup codes.